codewizard-dt/getting-up-rpg/README.md

 * JavaScript
 * Handlebars
 * HTML
+# Concept

+With this project our team desired to create a game that took into account a range of disruptive possibilities from benign ever day realities to comically absurd improbabilities that could disrupt the shared experience of a morning routine.

+This game was partially born of an appreciation of existentalist philosophy and how it relates to individual experience.
+The Jean-Paul Sartre quote ", all human actions are equivalent and all are on principle doomed to failure" worked as a catalyst for the game design which relied heavily on themes of both chaos and the absurdism of possibility.

+In these difficult times it is our hope that "Getting up." acts as a humorous distraction from the oft ridiculousness of the human condition.

 # Future Development
 With more time we would have liked a more polished UI